esdcskp-edscpcs/skp/_pages/securitychampions.md

 *  Project applications to build security in risk-based design; have system-specific security controls and produce security assurance evidence.
 *  IT Security to collaborate with the Solution Team to ensure Security Requirements are applied to the Business Solution; assess security assurance evidence and authorize application operation.

-## The Security Champion Objectives are as follows
+## The Security Champion Objectives
 *  To be the Point of Contact representing IT Security in their Solution Team/ Application Development team;
 *  To grow into the Security subject-matter expert in the development / solution or project team;
 *  To become a security influencer and promote the department’s security agenda;
 *  To remind developers that application security is their responsibility.

-## Your Role as a Security Champion is to
+## Your Role as a Security Champion
 *  Be responsible in ensuring Security Requirements and Controls are implemented in solutions;
 * Have the ability to address security risks in solutions;
 * Inform IT Security of any potential risk driven by any kind of additions/changes made to a solution (This includes Architecture, components, third party solutions, etc.);